eserlxl/LLMEngine/docs/ARCHITECTURE.md

 4. Update `APIClientFactory::createClient()` to handle new type
 5. Update `APIClientFactory::stringToProviderType()` for string mapping

+## Design Principles

+1. **Provider Abstraction**: All providers implement the same `APIClient` interface, allowing seamless switching between providers.
+2. **Configuration-Driven**: Provider settings are loaded from JSON configuration files, with environment variable overrides.
+3. **Thread Safety**: APIClient implementations are stateless and thread-safe, while LLMEngine instances are not thread-safe.
+4. **Error Handling**: Comprehensive error classification and retry logic for transient failures.
+5. **Security**: API keys are never logged, and environment variables are preferred over config files.
+6. **Extensibility**: New providers can be added by implementing the `APIClient` interface.
+7. **Single Responsibility Principle (SRP)**: Components are separated by responsibility:
+   - `LLMEngine`: Request orchestration and result formatting
+   - `ProviderBootstrap`: Provider discovery and credential resolution
+   - `TempDirectoryService`: Filesystem security and directory management
+   - `RequestContextBuilder`: Request context construction
+   - `ResponseHandler`: Response processing and error handling
+8. **Testability**: Extracted services (`ProviderBootstrap`, `TempDirectoryService`) can be tested independently without requiring full LLMEngine setup.

 #### Design Rationale: Interface vs Concepts

 LLMEngine uses a traditional abstract base class (`APIClient`) rather than C++20 concepts for provider abstraction: